 Q: You’ve spoken before about the aesthetic register, the human appetite for art and order that is “as autonomous as hunger or sex.”
 Do you view this register as a social construct?
 Is it innate?

 I think basically what I'm suggesting here is that we want our narrative stories to be about something, to have some form, to hold us to them as far as they can.
 Some of these questions are answered in the introductory essay to ABC: Three Short Novels.
 (Wolheim rejected the second book I turned in and then accepted the third, fourth, and fifth.
 He did it at first with some hesitation and only grew enthusiastic with the third of what was published as a trilogy, The Fall of the Towers: City of a Thousand Suns.)

 Q: What is your writing and editing process like?

 Again, in a situation of this sort, it's too complex to go into the process with any specificity.
 I think, I plan, I write, and I rewrite.
 That's about all I can say.
 The Fall of the Towers trilogy was an attempt to create a metaphor for some of what I saw in the streets of the East Village during the Vietnam War.
-I saw, and the drunken, unhappy young soldiers returning from the war or on leave, who did not seem to have been turned into responsible young men ready to take on the citizenship of having gone off to fight in Vietnam., This was a contrast to the way—say—Robert Heinlein felt that the military experience would transform the soldiers and at least the young officers he wrote about in science fiction novels such as Starship Troopers.
+I saw the drunken, unhappy young soldiers returning from the war or on leave, who did not seem to have been turned into responsible young men ready to take on the citizenship of having gone off to fight in Vietnam.
+This was a contrast to the way—say—Robert Heinlein felt that the military experience would transform the soldiers and at least the young officers he wrote about in science fiction novels such as Starship Troopers.

 Editor's note: This interview was conducted in conjunction with Howl.
 It has been edited for content.